About the Library

 Chicago Collections: The UChicago Library is a major partner with other universities, libraries, and museums in the creation of a new online portal, Explore Chicago Collections, which documents the rich history and culture of the Chicago region and facilitates access to archival collections about Chicago for both researchers and the general public.
 In 2016-17, more than 300 finding aids were added to the database, bringing the total number of UChicago Special Collections holdings on the site to 356 finding aids and 1078 images.

-Robert L. Platzman Memorial Fellowships: Since 2006, the Library has awarded 109 fellowships to visiting researchers from the U.S., Britain, Germany, Canada, and Mexico to support work on projects that require on-site consultation of Library archives, manuscripts, or printed materials.
+Robert L. Platzman Memorial Fellowships: Since 2006, the Library has awarded 124 fellowships to visiting researchers from the U.S., Britain, Germany, Canada, Mexico, Guatemala, Spain, and Russia to support work on projects that require on-site consultation of Library archives, manuscripts, or printed materials.

 The Library has arranged access and/or borrowing privileges for local educators connected with the Civic Knowledge Project, for students enrolled in the international baccalaureate program at the Hyde Park Academy, for teachers and AP students at Kenwood Academy, for La Rabida Children’s Hospital researchers, for public school students sponsored by the Office of Civic Engagement, for teachers and selected students at the Orthogenic School, for artists connected with the Washington Park Arts Incubator, and for teachers and students connected with the UChicago Charter Woodlawn campus.